Search This Blog

 In fact, on Wednesdays, our parents jokingly called it our "date night" because it was understood we were going to the movies that night and we'd be out late.
 Being out late was unusual for the two of us because we were both the kinds of kids who would rather be home on AOL Instant Messenger than out partying every night like some kids.
 Our parents rarely had to wonder if we were out dead in a ditch somewhere.

-We must have easily seen over 50 films that summer!
-Some of them were terrible, some of them we should have never paid to see (I'm looking at you, "Chasing Liberty,") but most of them were enjoyable.
+We must have seen over 50 films that summer!
+Some were terrible, and some we should have never paid to see (I'm looking at you, "Chasing Liberty," for example), but most were enjoyable.

 Good or bad, though, some of them were pretty memorable experiences.